Productivity in Additive Manufacturing: exploring the L-PBF technology

-by William Hahne, master student at Uppsala University
+by William Hahne, graduated master student from Uppsala University

 For 20 weeks, I have been working with AMEXCI for my master thesis and as the project is wrapping up, I can safely say that it has been an exciting period, full of new experiences.
 The purpose of the master thesis was essentially to develop process parameters that could yield higher build rates and low amounts of pores.
 In the end, three samples were chosen as potential candidates for this purpose, corresponding to an increase in build rate between 30% and 60% and relative densities between 99,99% and 99.91%.

 Laser powder bed fusion (L-PBF) is an additive manufacturing system of interest because of its many degrees of freedom and is a good compromise with regard to speed, accuracy, and flexibility, compared to other additive manufacturing technologies.
 In order to improve the competitiveness of L-PBF versus traditional manufacturing, however, L-PBF must become faster and also cheaper.
 One way to increase the productivity and improve the cost and time competitiveness is to increase the layer thickness, which was the aim for this master thesis.

 In the L-PBF process, a metal build plate is covered by a thin layer of powder, which is selectively melted by a laser and recoated by a subsequent powder layer.
 The process is repeated, and the component is manufactured layer by layer from the ground up.
 Once finished, the component is cut from the build plate.
 A typical laser powder bed fusion set up can be seen below.